NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   :code:`IV_PLAT_VER=x.y`
         The version of the operating system, e.g. 6.1 for Windows 7.
         This may be set by the client UI/GUI using ``--setenv``.
-        On Windows systems it is automatically determined by openvpn itself.
+        On Windows systems it is automatically determined by spotify itself.

   :code:`UV_<name>=<value>`